 Specialty Minerals Precipitated Calcium Carbonates and Mineral Fillers for Automotive Sealants

-Sealants are applied in all areas of cars, trucks, and buses as seam and gap fillers as well as for sound deadening, corrosion control, and windshield installation.
+Sealants are applied in all areas of cars, trucks, and buses as seam and gap fillers as well as for sound deadening, corrosion control and windshield installation.
 Polyvinyl chloride (PVC) plastisol is the main resin used in OEM automotive sealants, primarily for body-seam sealers and underbody coatings.
 Other sealant systems for glazing and seam sealing include polyurethanes, silicones, and butyl and other elastomeric rubbers.
-These sealants must be economical to produce, flexible and rugged enough to perform under extreme conditions over long periods of time.
-They must also resist ultraviolet light, mechanical stress, and extremes in temperature and humidity.
+These sealants must be economical to produce and also flexible and rugged enough to perform under extreme conditions over long periods of time.
+They must also resist ultraviolet light, mechanical stress and extremes in temperature and humidity.

 Precipitated Calcium Carbonates in Automotive Sealants

 Ease of application is one of several key attributes of a superior sealant.
 Ultrafine or nano precipitated calcium carbonates (PCCs) function as cost-effective thixotropes in the various resin systems to ensure easy application.
 As a shear-thinning rheological additive, PCC provides for ease of pumping, extrusion, or spraying, as well as viscosity, yield value, and control of sag and slump.
 PCC is an economical alternative to higher priced thixotropes, able to either extend or replace them.
 The ultrafine and nano PCCs also reinforce the sealant, thereby increasing tensile strength and modulus.

 Specialty Minerals Precipitated Calcium Carbonates for Automotive Sealants